The-Fonz/nowcasting-convrnn/src/video_pixel_network_pytorch/README.md

 Some simple unittests are in `./test.py`, run it with something like `python -m unittests video_pixel_network_pytorch.test`.

-TODO: Test ConvLSTM, encoder, decoder.
+TODO: Test Encoder+Decoder, train on ball dataset.

 ## Implementation details